 - 1 cup flour flour surface

-On a floured surface, roll puffed pastry out; cut into quarters; using a rolling pin, lightly roll dough out until it has expanded about 1/2 inch all the way around
+- On a floured surface, roll out puffed pastry sheets; cuteach sheet into quarters; using a rolling pin, lightly roll dough out until it has expanded about ½ inch all the way around

 - This recipe calls for a dry, white wine, however, you can substitute clam juice for the wine if you prefer